 These plans of study do not qualify as a major at OPSU.

 Pre-Engineering

-The student who wishes to earn an engineering degree may follow one of the two-year plans outlined in this section.
-She/he may complete the requirements for the engineering degree in four years-two at OPSU and two elsewhere.
+The student who wishes to earn an engineering degree may follow the plan outlined in this section.
+She/ he may complete the requirements for the engineering degree in four years-two at OPSU and two elsewhere.